eradiate/eradiate/docs/rst/developer_guide/design_atmosphere.rst

 larger than it actually should and offsets it so that the bottom of the atmosphere's kernel shape does not exactly coincide with the surface.

-In addition, the :class:`~eradiate.scenes.atmosphere.base.Atmosphere` interface defines a series of attributes required to position the atmosphere's kernel shape vertically:
+In addition, the :class:`~eradiate.scenes.atmosphere.Atmosphere` interface defines a series of attributes required to position the atmosphere's kernel shape vertically: